EricOropezaelwood/EricOropezaelwood/README.md

 - 👋 Hi, I’m @EricOropezaelwood
 - 👀 I’m interested in ... seeing what this README is
 - 🌱 I’m currently learning ... what this README is
-- 💞️ I’m looking to collaborate on ... this READMS
+- 💞️ I’m looking to collaborate on ... this README
 - 📫 How to reach me ...
 GitHub dm, is that a thing?

 <!---